Match Preview: FC Tulsa vs. Oakland Roots SC

 Milestone Minutes: Defenders Lamar Batista (9,823) and Patrick Seagrist (9,729) are both closing in on the 10,000 regular season minutes milestone.

-Century Club Watch: Lucas Stauffer (97) is on the verge of his 100th regular season appearance for the club, underscoring his steady presence in Tulsa's lineup.
+Century Club Watch: Lucas Stauffer (97) is on the verge of his 100th appearance for the USL Championship, underscoring his steady presence in Tulsa's lineup.

 Familiar Faces: Tulsa and Oakland will see some familiar faces on opposing team sheets come Saturday night - Sousa previously played for Oakland Roots on loan in 2021, while former FC Tulsa midfielder Faysal Bettache was transferred to the Roots' roster in July 2025.